 “We’re learning the facts as we go,” he said.
 State funding for research and mosquito abatement is consistently changing, with additional funds being allocated per county to aid the control efforts.

-A combined effort with Hillsborough Country Public Works and all municipalities is ongoing, to educate the public about this disease-carrying mosquito, that according to Novak and Hillsborough Public Works Department Director John Lyons, has been a topic of public outreach since the 1940s.
-He shared an 1945 archival film clip created in Tampa, pointing out that these mosquitos have been a nuisance in the area for more than 70 years.
+A combined effort with Hillsborough County Public Works and all municipalities is ongoing, to educate the public about this disease-carrying mosquito, that according to Novak and Hillsborough Public Works Department Director John Lyons, has been a topic of public outreach since the 1940s.
+He shared a 1945 archival film clip created in Tampa, pointing out that these mosquitos have been a nuisance in the area for more than 70 years.
 Lyons explained the tracking, treatment and spraying methods that the county currently uses and focused on community involvement, imploring residents to check their own property for standing water.
 He further explained that spraying methods often do not reach the shady, covered areas that Aedes aegypti prefers for their breeding.

 Along with public education campaigns, Lyons and University of South Florida researchers are working on a global information system, or GIS, that uses satellite imagery to identify certain “hot spots,” or areas that include discarded tires and collections of potential breeding areas.
 The message is strong and clear, “spill it.”
 The less standing water, the better the chance of keeping the Zika-carrying mosquito at bay.

-Earlier this week, a “Partners in Zika Prevention” roundtable discussion drew dozens of Pinellas County residents and municipal partners to the Tarpon Springs campus of St. Petersburg College.
+In September, a “Partners in Zika Prevention” roundtable discussion drew dozens of Pinellas County residents and municipal partners to the Tarpon Springs campus of St. Petersburg College.
 Pinellas County Mosquito Control staff and area experts shared information about the Zika virus, as well as best practices for combating mosquito-borne illness and ongoing prevention efforts with municipal partners and residents.

 The Pinellas roundtable panel, moderated by Pinellas County Board of County Commissioners Chairman Charlie Justice, featured expertise from Thomas Unnasch, PhD, chair and Distinguished Health Professor at the Department of Global Health, USF College of Public Health, who shared insight on methods of Zika transmission by the Aedes agypti mosquito.